nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

     priority of dependence is as follows:

-    1. `auto_ack` feature provides transmission verification by using the RX nRF24L01 to automatically and imediatedly send an acknowledgment (ACK) packet in response to freshly received payloads. `auto_ack` does not require `dynamic_payloads` to be enabled.
+    1. `auto_ack` feature provides transmission verification by using the RX nRF24L01 to automatically and imediatedly send an acknowledgment (ACK) packet in response to received payloads. `auto_ack` does not require `dynamic_payloads` to be enabled.
-    2. `dynamic_payloads` feature allowing either TX/RX nRF24L01 to be able to send/receive
+    2. `dynamic_payloads` feature allows either TX/RX nRF24L01 to be able to send/receive
        payloads with their size written into the payloads' packet.
 With this disabled, both RX/TX nRF24L01 must use matching `payload_length` attributes.
 For `dynamic_payloads` to be enabled, the `auto_ack` feature must be enabled.
-Although, the `auto_ack` feature isn't required when the `dynamic_payloads` feature is disabled.
+Although, the `auto_ack` feature can be used when the `dynamic_payloads` feature is disabled.
     3. `ack` feature allows the MCU to append a payload to the ACK packet, thus instant bi-directional communication.
 A transmitting ACK payload must be loaded into the nRF24L01's TX FIFO buffer (done using `load_ack()`) BEFORE receiving the payload that